driesvints/driesvints/README.md

 ### Hi there 👋

 I'm [Dries](https://driesvints.com), open-source maintainer and one of the core team members of [Laravel](https://github.com/laravel) where I work as a software engineer.
-I also do the weekly releases of all the first-party packages.

 In my free time I've built and maintain various projects of my own like: